-Grounding techniques are used a lot to anchor you back into reality.
-Examples of these techniques would be to focus on your tactile and sensory input like:
+Grounding techniques can be used to anchor you back into reality.
+Examples of these techniques involve focusing on your sensory environment.
+You might:

 For a couple more suggestions, techniques as simple as listening to your favorite song, snapping a hair tie on your wrist, or writing down your to-do list can also help bring you back to reality.